Coronavirus: What's happening around the world on Sunday | CBC News

 The latest:

-- Should I worry who I let into my social bubble?
+- Should I worry whom I let into my social bubble?
 Your COVID-19 questions answered

 - Canada-U.S. border rules and restrictions during the pandemic explained.